liferay/liferay-docs/user/articles/100-web-experience-management/03-building-a-site/03-adding-pages-to-sites/03-content-pages/07-export-import-fragments.markdown

     ![Figure 1: Select Collections to export.](../../../../../images/collections-export.png)

-Each Collection `.zip` contains all data for the Collection as well as the Fragments within it.
+Each Collection `.zip` contains all Collection data and Fragments.

 To export individual Fragments,